MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/export-to-data-lake.md

 ## Transporting an Export to Data Lake configuration across environments

 In Power Apps, solutions are used to transport apps and components from one environment to another, or to apply a set of customizations to existing apps.
-To make the Export to Data Lake configurations solution-aware, import the Export to Data Lake Core solution into the environment.
-This enables basic application lifecycle management (ALM) abilities such as distribution, and backup and restore of the Export to Data Lake configuration.
+To make the export to data lake configurations solution-aware, import the Export to Data Lake Core solution into the environment.
+This enables basic application lifecycle management (ALM) abilities such as distribution, and backup and restore of the export to data lake configuration.

 ### Import the Export to Data Lake Core solution